aws/aws-cdk-rfcs/text/0308-cli-advisories.md

 #### Publishing advisories

-We will create a new repository, dedicated to host the advisories file.
+We will create a new repository, `cdklabs/aws-cdk-advisories`, dedicated to host the advisories file.
+As usual, in order to be merged, any change to this file will have to be published as a PR and approved.
 Using a CODEOWNERS file, we will restrict the permission to approve PRs only to SDMs.
-As usual, any change to this file will have to be published as a PR and approved to be merged.
-The file will contain a list of advisories, each having the following
+The file will contain a list of advisories, each having the following fields:
-fields:

 |     Field    |                           Description                          | Format                          | Mandatory? |
 |:------------:|:--------------------------------------------------------------:|---------------------------------|:----------:|